 - ≥ 3-4 mm if cleaned with some brushes

 Well-adjusted parts (you think)

 Every gap or interstice between parts will be subject to cleanness problems.
-In most cases, do not rely on the quality of the assembly, even a good produced part will have some interstice in the assembly, trapping liquids, debris, or dust.
+In most cases, do not rely on the quality of the assembly, as even a good produced part will have some interstice in the assembly, trapping liquids, debris, or dust.

 Seems basic, but one of the most forgotten aspects.
-It is so easy to involuntary design a “rain collector”!
+It is so easy to involuntarily design a “rain collector”!
 Dust, dirt & potentially corrosion will just follow.

 - public equipment

 - but also individual kitchen or toilet equipment